 I wrote this story in the language of my heart.
 If everyone has a story to tell for the benefit of at least one other, then this writing represents my story.
 It is the outcome of my spiritual journey through the life-saving world of the Dogmas, Creeds, Traditions, and Scriptures of the two-thousand-year-old Roman Catholic Church.
 I do not intend it to be a scholarly work; though, it touches on many spiritual, theological, philosophical, and cultural topics.
 To some these words may sound like sweet music, to others like fingernails scraping a blackboard, and to still others like a muddled conflagration of thoughts.
 I pray I do not offend any person of goodwill, only that I might edify many.

-My journey has been on the path of Catholic Dogma, something I call the Trail of the Dogmatic Creed, handed down to us directly by apostolic succession from the original twelve apostles.
+I call my journey the Trail of the Dogmatic Creed.
 It is the only road to which I think true reason will lead you and is that road traveled with freedom and joy by untold numbers before me.
-In fact, by the design of God, all people are to travel it, for it is the only way to reach our ultimate destiny, this being well beyond the suffering material world we share as mankind.
-God opened this road and wills us to travel it.
+In fact, by the design of God, all people are to travel it, for the Catholic Church is the only means to reach our ultimate destiny beyond the suffering world we share as humanity.
+God opened this road and wills that we travel it.
 He is a Father and wishes all his children to find their way out of the wilderness that puzzles us each day when we arise.
 He gave us his Son to lead us out of the Dark Forest.

 Jesus Christ, the only Son of God, opened this path for us, being brutally beaten and crucified by the non-believers of that day, without raising a finger to prevent it though he had the power to do so, that we might have the opportunity to travel this path of freedom with him.
 He rose from death, in real, physical, objective terms, as witnessed by hundreds, and he inaugurated in his Holy Spirit an institutional Church, the Roman Catholic Church, as his authoritative body on earth.
-Through this body he walks the path visibly with every generation until all willing to accept the way are brought home.
+Through this body, he walks the path visibly with every generation until he brings homer all willing to accept the way.

 “There are those who hate Christianity, and call their hatred an all-embracing love for all religions.”
 (Chesterton 2008)